statisticsnorway/ssb-model-solver/README.md

 # model-solver

 Class to define, block analyze and solve dynamic and algebraic models numerically.
+See [documentation](https://github.com/statisticsnorway/model-solver/blob/main/model-solver.pdf) for detailed information about theory and implementation of the class.

 Opprettet av:
 Magnus Helliesen <mkh@ssb.no>

 ---

 ModelSolver is a Python class.
 It defines, analyzes and solves dynamic algebraic model with lots of equations.
-See [documentation](https://github.com/statisticsnorway/model-solver/blob/main/model-solver.pdf) for detailed information.

 Usage is